isotronic/crispdigital.co/README.md

-# Crisp Digital - Web Development Agency
+# crispdigital - Web Development Agency

-A modern, high-performance website for Crisp Digital, a web development freelance/agency business.
+A modern, high-performance website for crispdigital, a web development freelance/agency business.
 Built with Astro, React, and Tailwind CSS for optimal performance and developer experience.

 ## 🚀 Tech Stack